First of all, who are we?

 Many thanks to the organisations behind the planning and gathering of us all:

-And especially thank you to Raminta, who shone in her abilities to hold us together and upwards during these challenging but heartfelt times.
+And especially thanks to the group leaders and team, who shone in their abilities to hold us together and upwards during these heartfelt times.